samfisherirl/Wikipedia.ahk-retrieve-page-data-from-API/README.md

 This AutoHotkey library provides a convenient way to retrieve information from Wikipedia pages.
 It allows you to search for pages based on keywords and retrieve various details such as category, description, citations, summary, and links.

-## Installation

-To use this library, you'll need to have AutoHotkey installed.
-You can download and install AutoHotkey from the official website: [AutoHotkey](https://www.autohotkey.com/)

 ## Usage

 ### Prerequisites